vitalstarorg/Sample-Text-Classification/README.md

 ## 3.0 Run on Local Juypter
 The requirements.txt file is provided, you can install all packages required by this notebook.

 Before you run the notebook, please download the data from "BBC News Classifiction" from Kraggle AI Academy.
-You need to register in order to download the [sample data](https://www.kaggle.com/c/learn-ai-bbc/data).Please follow the link and download the data under `./data` directory.
+You need to register in order to download the [sample data](https://www.kaggle.com/c/learn-ai-bbc/data).
+Please follow the link and download the data under `./data` directory.k

 ```bash
 $ git clone https://github.com/vitalstarorg/Sample-Text-Classification.git